blank2563/Coding-club/README.md

 ## Usage

-While all the files are viewable in browser, reccomended to clone this repo to your offline machine in order to do actual work on it.
+While all the files are viewable in browser, it is reccomended to clone this repo to your offline machine in order to do actual work on it.

 ## Contributing